-It’s hard to tell just by looking at an egg whether it is fresh or not and sell-by dates are merely a suggestion.
-Depending on how the egg was shipped and stored, the sell-by date may hold no bearing on how fresh the egg truly is.
-Here are a few methods for testing an egg’s freshness.
+It is hard to tell just by looking at an egg whether it is fresh or not, and since the sell-by date stamped on the container is merely a suggestion it still leaves room to question—depending on how the egg was shipped and stored, the sell-by date may hold no bearing on how fresh the egg truly is.
+But don't toss out those eggs just yet!
+Here are three methods you can use for testing an egg’s freshness.

 Examine the Whites